 Art deco wasn’t just appropriate for buildings.

-The triangular design and smooth lines made it ideal for new, interesting jewelry.
+Triangular designs and smooth lines made women’s fashions ideal for new, interesting jewelry.
 Art deco jewelry was normally embedded with gemstones and other precious stones and metals, and they were oftentimes overstated and larger-than-life.
 Costume jewelry also became increasingly popular during this era because of the availability of plastics that replicated jade and amber perfectly.

 Clara Bow, a famous 1920s film star, showed off her lipstick and ignited other women to follow in her footsteps.
 Eyebrows were plucked nearly completely off and filled in with dark pencil, and dark red lipstick accentuated the “Cupid’s Bow” of the woman’s lips.
 In addition, using dark eyeliner around the entire eye was common.
 In general, women wanted to look younger, and rosy lips with wider eyes achieved this.

 Women could be seen frequently dancing the Charleston and going out on their own.
 For that reason, shoes couldn’t be too hard to walk in.
 The heels were low and chunky, and there usually was some kind of T-Strap to make sure the foot was secure in the shoe.
 Decorative details, like patterns embroidered on leather and cutouts on the side of the shoe, were common.
 These made certain designers’ shoes more unique and desirable.